sufyanfaizi/ecommerce-app/readme.md

 - ✅ Proper use of HTTP status codes and error handling.
 - ✅ Clear and concise docstrings and comments throughout the code.
 - ✅ Use of appropriate Django views and serializers.
-- ✅ Avoid putting business logic directly in views; delegate to services or Celery tasks.
 - ✅ Tests are written for views, models, and Celery tasks to ensure coverage and stability.
 - ✅ Database queries are optimized and use transactions where necessary.
 - ✅ Adherence to Django best practices